SilverIce/PosePicker/README.txt

 ## Legal stuff

 I'm, Earen at <slifeleaf@gmail.com>, the author of the following mod.
 Don't reupload, sell the mod without my permission

+## Ideas, plans etc

+What to sync:
+- pose lists
+- collection name

+Not sync:
+- current pose index
+- selected active collections

+- It's probably bad idea to share currently selected pose collection & the collection in the Edit-slot
+	- because we stopped, saved state and we expect that the state will be the same next time the save will be loaded (or almost the same)
+	- i.e. we expect the same active pose collections
+- Move pose lists into SEPARATE files (due to possible performance issues?)
+	- such files will contain pose list only!!
+	- main json file will still contain collection entries??
+	-

+main json:

+{
+	collections: [

+	]
+}